contactandyc/another-c-library/12_red_black_tree.md

     }
 ```

 The following example adds the letter 0 (zero) to the left of (A2).
 This creates the same case as above, but when recoloring happens (c B), (B1) and (D1) are both red.
 D becomes the new node.
-It is an example where recoloring creates a parent and child which are both red.
+It is an example where recoloring creates a parent and child, which are both red.

 This is illustrated by the tool below.
 ```bash